About Evonne Goolagong-Cawley

-Evonne and husband Roger have two children Kelly and Morgan, two grand daughters Beau Maya and Lucy Nikita and reside at Noosa Heads Qld where they are the proud patrons of both the Noosa Football and Tennis Clubs.
+Evonne and husband Roger have two children Kelly Inala and Morgan Kyeema, two grand daughters Beau Maya and Lucy Nikita, a grandson Theodore James Yarraga and reside at Noosa Heads Qld where they are the proud patrons of both the Noosa Football and Tennis Clubs.

 About the Evonne Goolagong Foundation Programs

 DREAM - BELIEVE - LEARN - ACHIEVE!

 Under the auspices of the Evonne Goolagong Foundation, the Goolagong National Development Camp targets Indigenous young people between the ages of 12 and 21 for four main purposes:

 - Use tennis as a vehicle to promote and help provide high quality education and teach better health through diet and exercise.

 - Increase the number of young Indigenous people playing tennis both competitively and socially

 - Support young Indigenous people who have the potential to play at the elite level and make a career in tennis either as a player, coach or administrator.